nellencr/PomodoroClock/README.md

-# `FCC Drum Machine`
+# `FCC Pomodoro Clock`

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## `Description`
-It is frontend react-Drum-app
+It is frontend react-PomodoroClock-app

 ## `Built With`